sketchgit-db/chess/README.md

 A `TypeScript` and `WebSockets` based implementation of the game of chess

+_Note - A `Firebase RealTime Database` stores moves and result of each completed game (For analysis purposes)_

 ## Access on the web

 Open [the-chess-game.herokuapp.com](https://the-chess-game.herokuapp.com/) in a browser and invite your friend to play